netscaler/netscaler-k8s-ingress-controller/docs/rewrite-responder-policy.md

 # Using Rewrite and Responder policies in Kubernetes

-In kubernetes environment, to deploy specific layer 7 policies to handle scenarios such as, redirecting HTTP traffic to a specific URL, blocking a set of IP addresses to mitigate DDoS attacks, imposing HTTP to HTTPS and so on, requires you to add appropraite libraries within the microservices and manually configure the policies.
+In kubernetes environment, to deploy specific layer 7 policies to handle scenarios such as, redirecting HTTP traffic to a specific URL, blocking a set of IP addresses to mitigate DDoS attacks, imposing HTTP to HTTPS and so on, requires you to add appropriate libraries within the microservices and manually configure the policies.
 Instead, you can use the Rewrite and Responder features provided by the Ingress Citrix ADC device to deploy these policies.

-Citrix provides Kubernetes [CustomResourceDefinitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) (CRDs) that you can use in conjuction with Citrix Ingress Controller (CIC) and automate the configurations and deployment of these policies on the Citrix ADCs used as Ingress devices.
+Citrix provides Kubernetes [CustomResourceDefinitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) (CRDs) that you can use in conjunction with Citrix Ingress Controller (CIC) and automate the configurations and deployment of these policies on the Citrix ADCs used as Ingress devices.

 The Rewrite and Responder CRD provided by Citrix is designed to expose a set of tools used in front-line Citrix ADCs to rewrite the header and payload of ingress and egress HTTP traffic as well as respond to HTTP traffic on behalf of a microservice.